TheSomethingSomethingCompany/secret-forest/docs/weekly logs/indiv_log_ShaheerShoaib.md

     - Delete Message
 - Complete Corresponding Controller Methods For Backend Of Chats Page
 - Complete End-To-End Tests Associated With The Chats Page
+- Disucss Design Of UI Page With Group
+    - Offered the idea of implementing a 2 column layout, where the left lists the chats, and the right lists the messages with the corresponding chat clicked on, and came to a consensus on it
 - Research and Implement CORS
     - Understood it as a security measure to ensure routes can only be accessed if present on specific URLs specified as part of the policy, in order to prevent unwanted access to routes causing potential data leaks
     - For the moment, CORS will be enforced https://localhost, but additional URLs will be added to ensure safe connectivity to our routes